Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Deploy a web app from a GitHub repo

-This code deploys an code from the `master` branch in a public GitHub repo into a new [Azure App Service webapp](https://docs.microsoft.com/azure/app-service-web/app-service-web-overview) running in a free pricing tier plan.
+This code deploys a web application from the `master` branch in a public GitHub repo into a new [Azure App Service Web App](https://docs.microsoft.com/azure/app-service-web/app-service-web-overview) running in the free pricing tier.
 Replace the main method in `AzureApp.java` with the one below, updating the `appName` variable to a unique value before running the code.

 ```java
     public static void main(String[] args) {